Nick-Sullivan/Nick-Sullivan.github.io/docs/index.md

 Welcome!

 I'm Nick, a software engineer with a Ph.D. in robotics and strong mathematical and data skills.
 I specialise in back-end software (Python/C#), cloud infrastructure (AWS) and algorithm design.
 I’m passionate about product-minded engineering, including automation and data analytics.
-I'm located in Adelaide, Australia.
+I'm from Adelaide, Australia, currently living in London.

 This website is a collection of my research, experiments, and side projects.
 Enjoy!